 There are quite a few 15-inch convertible out there, and you should look into it before deciding whether the Yoga 500 15 is the right pick for you or not.

-Among them, the Asus Transformer Book Flip TP500 (review) is quite affordable, with a Core i5 configuration with 8 GB of RAM, 1 TB HDD and Intel HD 5500 graphics selling for around $600.
+Asus Transformer Book Flip TP500 ( is quite affordable, with a Core i5 configuration with 8 GB of RAM, 1 TB HDD and Intel HD 5500 graphics selling for around $600.
 This laptop gets a mostly aluminum made 5.0 lbs body, a FHD display and a 48 Wh battery, but potential buyers would have to settle for a non-backlit keyboard and only a TN panel, rather dim and with poor colors and viewing angles.
-A higher end versions with dedicated graphics is also available in some parts of the world.
+A higher end versions with dedicated graphics is also available in some parts of the world. review)

 Dell has the Inspiron 15 7000 in stores, a 4.8 lbs 15-incher with nice looks, a backlit keyboard and a FHD IPS display.
 It only gets a 43 Wh battery though and the Core i5 model without dedicated graphics start at $800 at the time of this post.
 The higher end versions include an UHD display and Nvidia 940M dedicated graphics.